alxndrdiaz/hclust_mix/README.md

 ## 1. Hopfield network model and hclust workflow

 In 1982 John Hopfield proposed a model of neural network to understand how neurons can storage information.
 Nodes in the network are neurons with binary states (-1,+1) and edges between them are called weights, these can be updated according to a rule called Hebb's rule.
 Neuron states can be updated using these weights.
-An important property of  this network is that it can converge from an initial state to a stable state called an attractor, this convergence is achieved by minimizing an "energy function", [Hopfield PNAS (1982)](https://www.pnas.org/content/79/8/2554); [Rojas Springer-Verlag (1996)](http://page.mi.fu-berlin.de/rojas/neural/index.html.html).
+An important property of  this network is that it can converge from an initial state to a stable state called an attractor, this convergence is achieved by minimizing an *energy function*, [Hopfield PNAS (1982)](https://www.pnas.org/content/79/8/2554); [Rojas Springer-Verlag (1996)](http://page.mi.fu-berlin.de/rojas/neural/index.html.html).
 This type of neural network can be used for retrieving patterns that have been corrupted by noise, a good illustrative example can be found in [this Jupyter notebook by Filippo Galli](https://github.com/philipjk/genetic_algorithm_optimization_sklearn-based/blob/master/hopfield_networks.ipynb).

 The model proposed by Maetschke and Mark Ragan borrows this idea, but instead of neurons, nodes are genes and weights represent co-expresion, the initial pluripotent states can converge to an attractor that represents a differentiated cell state.
 Additionally they use a ternary set of node states (-1, 0, +1),  [Maetschke and Mark Ragan, Bioinformatics (2014)](https://academic.oup.com/bioinformatics/article/30/9/1273/234782); [Fard et al. npj Syst Biol Appl 2, (2016)](https://www.nature.com/articles/npjsba20161).
 The basic steps of hclust workflow are: